 As we talk about our cooling system, if you think that you are already experiencing the best out of your cooling and heating machines, then think twice.
 Ever heard of Air Source Heat Pumps?
 If not, I will frankly tell you that you should start to loop yourself in with the latest inventions one can imagine.

 Heat pump is starting to climb its way to fame because of being the best energy saving heater this millennium can offer.
 How does it work though?
-I am no expert but in general, it converts the heat from outside and bring it to the inside.
+I am no expert but in general, it converts the heat from outside and brings it inside.
 It literally absorbs the heat from the environment and just simply bring it in.
 Once the heat is absorbed, a pump will use electricity to release the energy on a higher temperature which will then pass on to the radiators and underfloor heating system and water cylinders (which heats up showers and faucets).

 So what’s the fuzz all about?
 What if it’s freezing outside and you need to warm your place?
 One amazing thing about this latest invention is that it can extract heat even the temperature is at -15 C.

 If you are starting to be awed, you just heard a few.
 Air Source Heat Pump uses much lesser electricity compared to the conventional heater, hence, saving you from bill shocks especially during those cold winter nights and you don’t have a choice but to turn the heater on just to survive the freezing air.
-They convert the natural energy provided by nature, hence, we are confident that there are no forced or artificial process that happened during the cycle.
+They convert the natural energy provided by nature, hence, we are confident that there is no forced or artificial process that happened during the cycle.

 Heat pumps will not only serve as a heater though.
 It can also bring cold breeze during humid summer days by just reversing the whole process.
 If you are planning to install air source heat pumps since it’s beneficial year-round, get ready to spend $3000 to $5000 depending on the size of your space.